zupta/slate/source/includes/_create.md

 #####Shipment details
 Parameter | Type | Description
 --------- | ---- | -----------
 items | List | Json list with multiple item objects in it.
-Each item object should have following: price | double | price of the item description | character | Item description sku | character | SKU unit name of item quantity | Integer | number of item pieces product_url | character | product page url on website
+Each item object represents a carton and should have following: price | double | price of the item description | character | Item description sku | character | SKU unit name of item length | integer | in cm breadth | integer | in cm height | integer | in cm weight | integer | grams quantity | Integer | number of sku pieces product_url | character | product page url on website, optional

 invoice_value | decimal/float/integer | value
 invoice_number | character | string of length 50 characters